|

 fairy.
 But she had no nuts, only blackberries and was very sorry

-indeed she couldnt help.
-Even the friendly cornflower fairy
+indeed she couldn’t help.
+Even the friendly cornflower

-was sad that hazel fairies could not eat small corns, however
+fairy was sad that hazel fairies could not eat small corns,

-dried nut was to be found.
-She thought of her little sisters, who
+nut was to be found.
+She thought of her little sisters, who by

-by now were probably so weak that they couldnt even fly.
+now were probably so weak that they couldn’t even fly.

 Hazel Fairy sat down in the shadow of an elderflower bush and a

-doing? a bright voice behind her asked.
-Hazel Fairy turned
+are you doing?” a bright voice behind her asked.
+Hazel

-round in fright and then had to laugh when she saw that it was
+Fairy turned round in fright and then had to laugh when she saw

-Elf Child.
+that it was Elf Child.
 Everyone in the forest knew Elf Child.
-She was nice to
+She

-know where to find nuts and we need some very urgently, she
+don’t know where to find nuts and we need some very

-forget: He who loves and gives, will receive, Elf Child
+the hamster!
+And don’t forget: He who loves and gives, will

 |